Bharatiya Janata Party: 2002 Gujarat violence

-General election defeats
+In opposition (2004–2014)

 Vajpayee called for early elections in 2004, six months ahead of schedule.
 The NDA's campaign was based on the slogan "India Shining", which sought to depict it as responsible for a rapid economic transformation of the country.
-However, the NDA unexpectedly suffered a heavy defeat, winning only 186 seats in the Lok Sabha, compared to the 222 of the Congress and its allies.
+However, the NDA unexpectedly suffered a heavy defeat, winning only 186 seats in the Lok Sabha, compared to the 222 seats of the Congress and its allies.
 Manmohan Singh succeeded Vajpayee as Prime Minister as the head of the United Progressive Alliance.
 The NDA's failure to reach out to rural Indians was provided as an explanation for its defeat, as was its divisive policy agenda.

 In May 2008, the BJP won the state elections in Karnataka.
 This was the first time that the party won assembly elections in any South Indian state.
 In the 2009 general elections, its strength in the Lok Sabha was reduced to 116 seats.
+The election campaign would be the final for Advani as leader.
+The party would be led by Arun Jaitley in the Rajya Sabha and Sushma Swaraj in the Lok Sabha for the following 5 years.
 It lost the Karnataka assembly election in 2013.

-NDA government (2014–present)
+Modi era (2014–present)

 In the 2014 Indian general election, the BJP won 282 seats, leading the NDA to a tally of 336 seats in the 543-seat Lok Sabha.
-Narendra Modi was sworn in as the 14th Prime Minister of India on 26 May 2014.
+Narendra Modi was sworn in as the 14th prime minister of India on 26 May 2014.
 The vote share of the BJP was 31% of all votes cast, a low figure relative to the number of seats it won.
-This was the first instance since 1984 of a single party achieving an outright majority in the Indian Parliament and the first time that it achieved a majority in the Lok Sabha on its own strength.
-Support was concentrated in the Hindi-speaking belt in North-central India.
+This was the first instance since 1984 of a single party achieving an outright majority in the Indian Parliament and the first time that it achieved a majority in the Lok Sabha on its strength.
+Support was concentrated in the Hindi-speaking belt in north-central India.
 The magnitude of the victory was not predicted by most opinion and exit polls.

 Political analysts have suggested several reasons for this victory, including the popularity of Modi, and the loss of support for the Congress due to the corruption scandals in its previous term.
-The BJP was also able to expand its traditionally upper-caste, upper-class support base and received significant support from middle-class and Dalit people, as well as among Other Backward Classes.
+The BJP was also able to expand its traditionally upper-caste, upper-class support base and received significant support from middle-class and Dalit people, as well as among other Backward classes.
 Its support among Muslims remained low; only 8% of Muslim voters voted for the BJP.
 The BJP was also very successful at mobilising its supporters and raising voter turnout among them.

+After winning the election, the organisation of the BJP became more centralised with Modi at the helm.
+People loyal to Modi were rewarded leadership positions across various states within India.
+Amit Shah, a close confidant of Modi, was appointed as the president of the BJP in 2014.
+Contextually, many veteran leaders of the party like L. K. Advani, Murli Manohar Joshi, and Jaswant Singh amongst others were allegedly sidelined.